aritsune/lancer-faq/src/index.md

 <!-- toc -->

+## Page 32, Integrated Mounts
+### What does it mean when it says that the weapons in an integrated mount cannot be modified in any way?
+You cannot apply a Mod (a system with the Mod tag) to integrated weapons and you cannot apply core bonuses such as Overpower Caliber (which requires you to choose a weapon) or Auto-stabilizing Hardpoints (which requires you to choose a mount) to integrated weapons either.
+However, blanket effects such as Neurolink Targeting or Siege Stabilizers (which apply to all weapons of a specific type) can apply to them. <wot:426288556902842368/773636612235591680>

 ## Page 34, Statistics
 ### I have a weapon with higher Range than my Sensors - how does that work?
 Your Sensor range is completely irrelevant when it comes to making ranged attacks.
 They do not represent what your mech can see - they are used for determining range for Searching for Hidden enemies, tech attacks, and other things such as Drone deployment.

+## Page 35, Core Bonuses
+### Core Bonuses Errata
+The text currently reads "These ranks can be in any combination – for example, you might have the rank I and rank II license for one mech and three different rank I licenses, equaling six in total."
+This should instead read "These ranks can be in any combination – for example, you might have the rank I, rank II, and rank III license for one mech and three different rank I licenses, equaling six in total."
+Each rank in a license counts once, regardless of whether it is rank I, rank II, or rank III of its respective license.

 ## Page 55, Get Focused
 ### Can I use the Get Focused downtime action to improve Triggers such as Assault or Apply Fists to Faces, or can it only be used to improve the new Triggers created using Get Focused?